NBA Rumors: After Winning 10 Games In A Row, GSW Still Far From Reaching Full Potential, Says Stephen Curry

 Stephen Curry’s recent statement is not a pure boast.
 The Warriors are really still far from reaching their full potential.
 Golden State’s core of Curry, Klay Thompson, Kevin Durant, and Draymond Green may already be back to playing at an elite level, but their newest acquisition, DeMarcus Cousins, is still on a minute restriction and trying to make himself comfortable with the Warriors’ system.

 With the Warriors having multiple NBA All-Stars, DeMarcus Cousins will be needing to learn how to excel in an off-ball capacity.
 However, Cousins doesn’t seem to be worried about his new role and looks more thrilled and excited about being in the Golden State.
-If he remains healthy throughout the season, Cousins will be having the opportunity to play for the first time in the postseason and if things go as expected, “Boogie” could also win his first NBA championship title.
+If he remains healthy throughout the season, Cousins will be having the opportunity to play for the first time in the postseason, and if things go as expected, “Boogie” could also win his first NBA championship title.

 On Saturday night, the Warriors got the opportunity to test their power against the team, Boston Celtics, that is expected to become the new ruler of the LeBron James-less Eastern Conference.
 Kyrie Irving and the Celtics managed to keep the game close until the fourth quarter, but the Warriors still proved that they are the better team in the end.